-Shaker cabinetry is quite simple and clean.
-For example, the minimalist design is composed of a five-piece door with a recessed panel in the center (shown below).
+Shaker cabinetry is quite minimal and clean.
+For example, the simple design is composed of a five-piece door with a recessed panel in the center (shown below).
 Shaker style is monochromatic in tone and does not incorporate a variety of color.
-In fact, most of the color you find in Shaker history is in the natural tones of the wood used.
+In fact, the natural tones of the wood used is most frequently the color you find in Shaker history.

 Most importantly, think “less is more” for true Shaker design.
 The style commands a plain, no frills, nothing fancy attitude with minimal or no decorative touches.
-In addition, Shaker values of purity and simplicity did not allow for carved elements or metal hardware to be incorporated.
-But Shaker craftsmanship is well known for the attention to detail and quality of workmanship.
+In addition, Shaker values of purity and simplicity did not allow for the incorporation of carved elements or metal hardware.
+But Shaker craftsmanship is well known for attention to detail and quality of workmanship.

-Today’s Shaker cabinetry still reflects the simplicity of design, but has stepped forward with the addition of color.
-That, plus modern appeal gives it a contemporary feel.
+Today’s Shaker cabinetry still reflects the simplicity of design.
+But the addition of color gives the style modern appeal and a contemporary feel.
 This clean design with state-of-the-art appliances becomes a favorite option for many home remodels.
 White is by far the preferred color, but there are many other finishes from natural wood to painted or stained color choices.
-And since the cabinets are so simple, the selection of hardware knobs or pulls that look good with it is endless.
+And since the cabinets are so simple, there’s an vast selection of hardware knobs or pulls which look good with them.

 Home décor featuring Shaker cabinetry is best kept simple to reflect the style.
 A pop of color adds interest, but soft natural tones honor the Shaker tradition.
 The Shaker style has been around for centuries, and most likely, for many more years to come.